 Accounting Research Group

-The accounting group is active in a number of related research fields, using both quantitative and qualitative research methods.
-The group focuses on the roles of accounting in significant current economic, social and political issues facing our society such as climate change, Covid-19 pandemic, Security of Food Supply Chains, Carbon emissions.
-The key research themes the group focuses on are accountability, governance, sustainability and control, which are in line with the university’s research priority areas of Future Governance.
-The research is multi- and interdisciplinary, and uses critical research methods to explore some of the above research themes.
-The group has active and growing links with professional accounting institutions both in Estonia and worldwide and is also actively consulting Estonian government institutions (Ministries of Finance, Defence etc.) on their strategic development and training programmes of their members.
+The accounting research group is active in various related research fields, using both quantitative and qualitative research methods.
+The research is interdisciplinary and uses critical research methods to explore some of the above research themes.
+The group has active and growing links with business organisations both in Estonia and worldwide and is also actively consulting Estonian government institutions on their strategic development and training programmes of their members.

 Mari Avarmaa is a Senior Lecturer and the dean of TalTech School of Business and Governance.